asyncedd/nvim-dots/README.md

 nvim
 ```
 Then it'll automaticlly clone lazy.nvim (it might take a while) and then install the plugins.
-The default colorscheme is the [catppuccin](https://github.com/catppuccin/nvim).

 ## :octocat: This is WIP as always.
 - Feel free to create a pull request!

 ## 💥 TODO:
-- Fix treesitter so it works on Windows.
 - Add more plugins.
 Way more plugins.
 - Completion.
 - Try to optimize this code even further.